ibm-cloud-docs/satellite/locations.md

    After your hosts are successfully assigned to the control plane, it takes another 20-30 minutes until IBM monitoring is properly set up for your location.
 In addition, a DNS record is created for your location and the IP addresses of your hosts are automatically registered and added to your DNS record to allow load balancing and health checking for your location.
 This process can take up to 30 minutes to complete.
 During this process, your location status continues to show an **action required** state, and you might see intermittent errors, such as `Satellite is attempting to recover` or `Verify that the Satellite location has a DNS record for load balancing requests to the location control plane`.
    {: note}

-7. Refer to step 7 in [Setting up the control plane from the CLI](#control-plane-cli) to verify that your DNS records were successfully created.
+8. Refer to step 7 in [Setting up the control plane from the CLI](#control-plane-cli) to verify that your DNS records were successfully created.

-   **Amazon Web Services, Google Cloud Platform, and Microsoft Azure**: If you attached virtual instances to your {{site.data.keyword.satelliteshort}} location control plane that you created in AWS, Azure, or GCP, the private IP addresses of these machines are automatically registered and added to your DNS record.
-To enable access to the {{site.data.keyword.openshiftshort}} web console for all the {{site.data.keyword.satelliteshort}} clusters that you subsequently add and to access your cluster from your local machine, you must follow the steps in [Setting up the control plane from the CLI](#control-plane-cli) to update the location's DNS record with the public IP addresses of your machines.
-   {: important}

-8. To continue to use the location for production workloads, repeat these steps to attach more hosts to the location control plane in multiples of 3, such as 6, 9, or 12 hosts.
+9. To continue to use the location for production workloads, repeat these steps to attach more hosts to the location control plane in multiples of 3, such as 6, 9, or 12 hosts.
 For more information, see [Adding capacity to your {{site.data.keyword.satelliteshort}} location control plane](#control-plane-scale).

 ### Setting up the control plane from the CLI
 {: #control-plane-cli}